Alvin Curran

 Saltando in Padella (2005), suite for chamber ensemble honoring the 100th birthday of Giacinto Scelsi.
 First performance Alter Ego ensemble, Rome.

 Vindobona Blues (2005), a sound portrait of the contemporary art/music scene in Vienna, featuring the voices of Mia Zabelka, Olga Neuwirth, Franz Hautzinger, Erdem Tunakan, Attwenger, Andrea Sodomka, Georg Nussbaumer, Bernhard Leitner, Diether de la Motte, Christian Fennesz, Uli Fussenegger, and Robert Adrian.
 Musique concrete, produced by Kunstradio, ORF.
 Duration 40'.
 First performance Tonspur, MuseumsQuartier, Vienna, September 25, 2005.
-Listen in full on the Web.
+Listen to an excerpt.

 Nora Sonora (2005), a symphonic pageant for 100-300 musicians performing in and around a beautiful archaeological site on portable acoustic instruments and voice.
 First performance Nora, Sardinia, July 30th, 2005, in collaboration with the Conservatory of Cagliari.